-Description of Hazard Who could be Existing Control Measures 2 computer of fraction harmed and Zimberg Control of Fileson Co Control measures Outcome Remarks / how?
-Re-assessment isolate them, move them to an area which is at least 2 metres away from other people.
+Description of Hazard Who could be harmed and how?
+Existing Control Measures Action Ref.
+No. nai meu anu now: appropriate for younger children to be alone without adult supervision.
+Ideally, a window should be opened for ventilation.
+If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
 Suitable Personal Protective Equipment (PPE) should be worn by staff caring for the individual whilst they await collection if a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).
 If they need to go to the bathroom while waiting to be collected, they should use a separate bathroom if possible.
 The bathroom will be cleaned and disinfected using standard cleaning products before being used by anyone else.
 If they need clinical advice, they (or their teacher, parent or carer) should go online to NHS 111 (or call 111 if they don't have internet access).
 In an emergency, call 999 if they are seriously ill or injured or their life is at risk.
 If a member of staff has helped someone who was unwell with a new, continuous cough, high temperature, or a loss of, or change in, their normal sense of taste or smell; they do not need to go home unless they develop symptoms themselves or the individual subsequently tests positive (see 'What happens if there is a confirmed case of coronavirus in a setting').
 They should wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
-Where a pupil or member of staff tests positive for COVID-19, the rest of their Pod will be sent home and advised to self-isolate and be tested.
+Where a pupil or member of staff tests positive for COVID-19, the rest of their class or group within the school should be sent home and advised to self-isolate for 14 days.
 The other household members of that wider class or group do not need to self-isolate unless the pupil or staff member they live with in that group subsequently develops symptoms.
-Staff, contractors and pupils will be made aware that they must inform a member of school staff prior to leaving the site (i.e. they should not just leave the site without informing the school that they Public Health England (PHE) advice to be followed in relation to any suspected/ confirmed cases Failure to implement All have developed symptoms of COVID-19).
-Dumpton School has remained open during lockdown and has been Control measures will include: suitable social 1 practising enforcing social distancing measures and arranging Control mousures will include. distancing measures - Potential spread classrooms to accommodate the new protocols.
-Ensuring that staff, pupils, and classrooms and other of COVID-19 parents/ carers are briefed on the teaching spaces between staff, pupils and Class sizes have been reduced and children kept in "Pods" with two member of staff assigned to each group.
-Pupils will be asked to mix new timetable and social distancing procedures. others on site. only with their classmates in their Pod.
-Guidelines allow for pods of up to 15.
-If room allows, pupils will be sat at separate desks.
-Pods of staff and pupils based on the general principles that they should only mix in a small, consistent group and that small
+You'll need to consider your means of communication to staff, pupils and parents/ carers following a confirmed case at the school, and agree on who will be responsible for coordinating this.
+Staff, contractors and pupils will be made aware that they must inform a member of school staff prior to leaving the site (i.e. they should not just leave the site without informing the school that they have developed symptoms of COVID-19).
+Control measures will include: Regularly briefing staff and pupils on the symptoms of COVID-19.
+Display posters informing of symptoms in prominent locations.
+Inform pupils, parents/carers, visitors, such as suppliers, and contractors not to visit the school if they are displaying any symptoms of COVID-19 and to follow the stay at home guidance.